Gardens That Mimic A Natural Forest

 Growing what you actually eat can learning curve for some gardeners.
 I used to grow quirky or unusual vegetables because I could and I thought it was cool.
 But I found I wasn’t drawn to eating them, so they unfortunately ended up in the compost pile.
 I also used to grow vegetables that everybody grows because they are highly productive, like beans or peas, but I didn’t actually like them very much and they demanded a lot of regular picking.

 No surprise to you, I eat a lot of collard greens and so do my farm animal friends.
 My lot is small so I don’t have enough room to let them grow everywhere they seed themselves, but I try to allow a portion of the self-seeded tree collards grow and this is one way to come up with new varieties.
 Tree collards have a wonderful place in a food forest.
 If you have a tall tree collard, it can be the taller canopy plant, but if you have a shorter one, it can easily thrive in between fruit and nut trees.

-In the photo above, you can see a mini food forest in between apple trees: variegated d’Aubenton Kale (perennial) with culinary sage, california poppy, and feverfew, which are all important herbal allies for humans and habitat for bees and hummingbirds.
+In the photo above, you can see a mini food forest in between apple trees: variegated d’Aubenton Kale (perennial) with culinary sage, california poppy, and yarrow, which are all important herbal allies for humans and habitat for bees and hummingbirds.